 - 1. Upon completing all the filing forms, candidates should provide electronic signatures on all forms before emailing the forms back to our office. - 2.
-IMPORTANT: Candidates MUST print all the completed filing forms, sign each form, and mail or drop off their completed hard copy documents with original (wet) signatures to the Registration & Elections Division by the close of the Candidate Filing Period of March 11, 2022 or March 16, 2022 for extended offices.
+IMPORTANT: Candidates MUST print all the completed filing forms, sign each form, and mail or drop off their completed hard copy documents with original (wet) signatures to the Registration & Elections Division by the close of the Candidate Filing Period of August 12, 2022 or August 17, 2022 for extended offices.

-If the County Elections Official does not receive the completed documents with original signatures from the candidate by the filing deadline, the candidate will NOT be considered qualified, and his or her name will NOT be on the ballot.
+If the County Elections Official does not receive the completed documents with original signatures from the candidate by the filing deadline, the candidate will NOT be considered qualified, and the candidate's name will NOT be on the ballot.